 Know Before You Go

 Once you arrive at Dulles, you may need to take the Aerotrain to your gate.
-After you pass through security, you can follow the signs for the train, which will connect you to Concourses A, B, and C. If your gate is in Concourse D, you can take the train to Concourse C and walk.
+After you pass through security, you can follow the signs for the train, which will connect you to Concourses A, B, and C. If your gate is in Concourse D, take the train to Concourse C and walk.

 Dulles also happens to be one of the few airports that still use mobile lounges and plane mates.
 These lounge-like shuttle busses were designed to save passengers a walk across the tarmac to the plane.
-Originally introduced during the 1960s, mobile lounges failed to take off at other airports after the invention of the jet bridge, but Dulles still keeps theirs in use.
+Originally introduced during the 1960s, mobile lounges failed to take off at other airports after the invention of the jet bridge, but Dulles still keeps it in use.

 If you are picking someone up from the airport, you can wait for their call or text in the free cell phone lot.

 Public parking includes two daily garages, four economy parking lots, and one hourly lot in front of the Main Terminal.
 Free shuttle buses are provided to transport passengers from the parking lots to the airport.
-To pay, Pay & Go is an automated payment system with payment machines located in the lower level of the terminal near the east and west exit doors and on the pedestrian bridge near the Daily Parking Garage.
+To pay for parking, use the Pay & Go automated payment system, located in the lower level of the terminal near the east and west exit doors and on the pedestrian bridge near the Daily Parking Garage.
 There are charging stations for electric vehicles in Garages 1 and 2.